If everything is important, then nothing is important.

 - W — Won’t have: Lowest value stories.
 They have potential value and can be implemented in a future release.

-Now, let’s add an additional dimension to our backlog: complexity.
+Now, let’s add a dimension to our backlog: complexity.
 By adding complexity, the product owner is able to have a high level idea of the effort required to estimate it.
 It’s a good strategy to include complex stories in an earlier sprint.
 By tackling them early, you can test and collect feedback in a timely manner.

 The possible values for complexity are: High, Medium, and Low.
 It’s also very useful to provide a range of story points (from X to Z) to each category.